mkohler/cython_swig/README.rst

         int y;
     } PAIR;

-    int pair_add(PPAIR);
+    int pair_add(PAIR * ppair);

 .. class:: handout

-    Again, just like the C header file.
+    Here's our SWIG interface file.
+And it's just a copy-and-paste of our C header file.

-    Now, let's see it in action.
+    Then we build a shared object, and let's see how we use it.

 demo of SWIG's pair_add()
 =========================